flyingLowSounds/VCV-Rack-v2-Testing-Plugins/README.md

 Here are the macOS builds for some plugins compatible with the new version (v2) of VCV Rack CE.
 These have all been built against VCV Rack Community Edition 2.git.b04e4117

+## Note

+These plugins are unfinalized, unofficial builds intended for testing only.
+They are "bleeding edge".
+No guarantees as to stability, etc. If you encounter any issues, please let the developer know via GH issues.

 ## How

 Download the .vcvplugin file you want to try out.
 Drop it into the /Documents/Rack2/plugins folder and then open VCV Rack CE v2.